arctowski/NMEAtranslator/README.md

 ## Installing the driver

-- Download or build you driver package.
+- [Download](https://github.com/arctowski/NMEAtranslator/releases) or build (see below for instructions) you driver package.

 - Connect your NMEA compatible USB device to your PC.